sciencefidelity/experiments/circles/README.md

 ## To do

-- Change the colours to a gradient pattern.
 - Calculate the speeds in fractions related to the number of circles.
 - Add a switch between light and dark background.
 - Try out blend modes.